Standard Chartered axes equities business, retail jobs in cost cut push

 Falling commodity prices and a slowdown in growth in many of its core emerging markets ate into Standard Chartered's earnings in 2014 and the bank has been hit by a surge in bad loans and rising regulatory costs.
 It also took a $175 million hit from a suspected commodities fraud in China.

-Closing the equities businesses, which had revenues of about $100 million (66 million pounds) a year but were losing money, should save the bank $100 million a year from 2016.
+Closing the equities businesses, which had revenues of about $100 million a year but were losing money, should save the bank $100 million a year from 2016.

 That will add to a plan announced in October to cut $400 million in costs this year as Sands tries to reverse a slide in profits that has seen the bank's share price slump more than 40 percent over the past two years.